20 Advantages of Database Management System (DBMS)

 Data integrity means unification of so many files into a single file.
 In DBMS data is stored in different tables.
 A database contains different tables that are linked to each other.
 Many users feed entries in these tables so it is important to maintain data items and association between data items.
 DBMS allows data integrity that makes it easy to decrease data duplicity Data integration reduces redundancy as well as data inconsistency.

 Users of database may require to fetch data from the database.
 There are numerous queries users may ask about the data.
 Search speed of the database must be fast to produce quick results.
 If users execute any query then it is required that he get fastest results from the database.
 It is an objective of database to maintain flexible search capability.

 Data security means protecting your precious data from unauthorized access.
-Data in database should be kept secure and safe to unauthorized modifications.
+Data in database should be kept secure and safe from unauthorized modifications.
 Only authorized users should have the grant to access the database.
-There is a username set for all the users who access the database with password so that no other guy can access these information.
-DBMS always keep database tamperproof, secure and theft free.
+There is a username set for all the users who access the database with the password so that no other guy can access these information.
+DBMS always keeps database tamperproof, secure and theft free.

 Simplicity means to represent the overall logical view of data in a simple and clear manner.
 DBMS is very simple for its users who use it.
 All the operations like insert, delete, create and update are very easy to implement.

 Backup and Recovery